 A spinoff of phishing is spear phishing where the attack is personalised and targeted to a specific user or organisation.
 The scammer masks themselves as a trustworthy friend or an individual within the organisation, typically from someone in a position of authority.

 Common strategies involve a scammer that will require you to ‘verify’ information by clicking on a link and providing your sensitive data through a form.
 Others will notify you as a ‘winner’ from a lottery, a deceased relative or a raffle draw you didn’t sign up for.

 How do these cyber security threats spread?
 It’s usually through emails with links that direct users to a fake website asking for required information or requesting to download a software.
 When the user does what the website is asking them to do, their PC gets infected.

 So how do you protect your business from these threats?
 Here are a few tips you can immediately adopt:

 - Use strong passwords that are challenging to guess.
 Combine letters, numbers and special characters to create a complex password.

 - Think before you click.
 Cyber criminals will rush you to act by creating urgency in their messages so be sure to review the message first before you do anything.

 - Delete suspicious emails requesting for sensitive data such as passwords or financial information.

-- Investigate for facts.
+- Investigate and look for facts.
 Be cautious about unsolicited emails.
-If the email came from a company that you deal with, research for the real company’s site online or find their phone number to verify the unsolicited email.
+If the email came from a company that you deal with, research the company’s site online or find their phone number to verify the unsolicited email.

 - Use a VPN if you must use a public Wi-Fi.